 Together with Vives we are introducing the limited edition «Flow like Water» to our Stay cool collection.
 For every sleep t-shirt sold 10 USD will be donated to Vives.
 This money will help families in Benin get access to fresh water and better infrastructure for long term benefits.

-Discover our limited edition now:
+Discover our limited edition now (SOLD OUT):

 Dagsmejan's sustainable sleepwear